Ed Sheeran: Early life and education

 Framlingham Castle in Sheeran's home town of Framlingham, Suffolk.
 The castle and his upbringing in the town is the subject of his 2017 single "Castle on the Hill".

-Edward Christopher Sheeran was born on 17 February 1991 in Halifax, West Yorkshire, England.
+Edward Christopher Sheeran was born on 17 February 1991 in Halifax, West Yorkshire.
 His early childhood home was on Birchcliffe Road in nearby Hebden Bridge.
 His father, John, was a curator at Cartwright Hall in Bradford, and his mother, Imogen, worked at Manchester City Art Gallery.
-In December 1995, he moved with his family from Hebden Bridge to Framlingham in Suffolk, where he attended the independent Brandeston Hall preparatory school (now Framlingham College Prep School), and later Thomas Mills High School, also in Framlingham.
+In December 1995, at the age of four, he moved with his family from Hebden Bridge to Framlingham in Suffolk, where he attended the independent Brandeston Hall preparatory school (now Framlingham College Prep School), and later Thomas Mills High School, also in Framlingham.
 He has an older brother named Matthew, who works as a composer.

 Sheeran's parents, John and Imogen, are from London.
 His father is Irish, and Sheeran has stated that his father is from a "very large" Catholic family.
 John is an art curator and lecturer, and Imogen is a culture publicist turned jewellery designer.
 His parents ran Sheeran Lock, an independent art consultancy, from 1990 to 2010.
 Sheeran's grandfather was a Belfast Protestant who married a Catholic from the Republic of Ireland during a time of sectarian intolerance.

 From a young age, Sheeran showed a strong inclination toward music.
 He sang at a local church choir at the age of four, learned how to play the guitar at age eleven, and began writing songs while at Thomas Mills High School in Framlingham.
 He also played the cello when he was younger.
 A 2004 school report described him as a "natural performer", and his classmates also voted him "most likely to be famous".

 As a teenager, he was accepted into the National Youth Theatre in London.
 He successfully auditioned for Youth Music Theatre UK in 2007 and joined their production of Frankenstein – A New Musical in Plymouth.
 He later became a patron of Youth Music Theatre UK, now renamed British Youth Music Theatre, and of Access to Music, where he studied Artist Development.
 Sheeran is a second cousin of Northern Irish broadcaster Gordon Burns, who hosted the British game show The Krypton Factor.